 A maximum of 6 master-level credit hours completed within the last seven years may be transferred from accredited colleges and/or universities.
-The Master of Arts in Education: Curriculum and Instruction degree requires completion of the following courses:
+The Master of Arts in Education degree with a Curriculum and Instruction concentration requires completion of the following courses:

-For course descriptions and graduation requirements, download Cornerstone's Professional & Graduate Studies academic catalog.
+For course descriptions and graduation requirements, view the 2016-17 Professional & Graduate Studies Graduate Academic Catalog.

 Your Next Step